Downloading and Installation¶

-Pyepics is supported and regularly used on 64-bit Linux, 64-bit Mac OSX, and 64-bit Windows.
-It is known to work on Linux with ARM processors including raspberry Pi.
+Pyepics is supported and regularly used on 64-bit Linux, 64-bit Windows, 64-bit Mac OSX with both Intel and Arm processors.
+PyEpics should also work on Linux with ARM processors including raspberry Pi and may still work on 32-bit Windows and Linux, though these systems are not tested regularly.
 As of this writing, automated testing is done only for Linux64.
-Pyepics may still work on 32-bit Windows and Linux, but these systems are not tested regularly.

-For Linux64, Linux32, LinuxArm, Windows64, Windows32, and Darwin64 (MacOS), pre-built versions of libca (and libCom) built with 3.16.2 or 7.0.4 are provided (details of how these were built are in the clibs folder of the source kit), and will be installed into the python packages directory and used by default.
+For Linux64, Linux32, LinuxArm, Windows64, Windows32, Darwin64 (MacOS) on x86-64, and Darwin64 (MacOS) on arm64, pre-built versions of libca (and libCom) are provided and will be installed into the python packages directory and used by default.
 This means that you do not need to install Epics base libraries or any other packages to use pyepics.
+These libraries have been built with 3.16.2 or 7.0.7 - further details are given in the clibs folder of the source kit.
 For Epics experts who may want to use their own versions the libca from Epics base, instructions for how to do this are given below.

 The Python numpy module is highly recommended. and will be used to automatically convert between EPICS waveforms and numpy arrays if available.